trip5/EspHome-VFD-Clock/README.md

 The one included in this repository is originally meant for the 8-MD-06INKM as used in the VFD Clock.
 It definitely supports other VFD displays that use the Hitachi HD44780U interface, including the unknown Samsung VFD as used in the LGL Studio V16.

-Skip down to the [Custom Component Driver](#custom-component-driver) section below if you're just here for the drivers.
+Skip down to the [Custom Component Driver](#custom-component-driver) section below if you're just here for the VFD drivers.

 Due to memory constraints on the ESP8266 these clocks use, I've decided to split the functions by how you may choose to use the clock.
 Read below for more details.